 For example, Bitcoin operates on a public blockchain.
 That means all transactions are published, and anyone can access these transaction details.
 You can even go back and view the very first block transaction ever recorded.

-As their name suggests, private blockchains are not accessible by everyone.
+As their name suggests, private blockchains are not accessible to everyone.
 A single organization controls who can participate in the network and maintain the ledger.
 Permission is required to gain entry to the network and view transaction data.

 Enterprises often use private blockchains to perform high-speed, efficient local transactions or maintain secure databases.